If you have any questions about the software, please feel free to email us at [email protected] for inquiries.

 Sales Recording (CN & DN)

-For a Credit Note, you will need to create the negative invoice, and settle it through the “2-3300 Sales Settlement” account.
-So both the invoices and credit debit note will offset their settlement in the “2-3300 Sales Settlement” account.
+You can settle the credit note / refund note through the “2-3300 Sales Settlement” account.
+So both the invoices and credit note / refund note will offset their settlement in the “2-3300 Sales Settlement” account.
 Example:

 1. Created the Sales Invoice.